-- To propose new nominees for the Board and its subsidiaries whether to be filled by Board members, shareholders or executives. - b.
-The Committee shall also consider candidates for directorships proposed by the Chief Executive Officer and within the bounds of practicality by any other senior executive or any director or shareholder. - c.
-To make recommendations to the Board of Directors to fill seats on Board Committees. - d.
-To assist the Board annually in reviewing the required mix of skills of experience and other qualities, including core competencies, which Non-Executive Directors should bring to the Board. - e.
-To annually carry out the process to be implemented by the Board for assessing the effectiveness of the Board as a whole, the Committees of the Board and for assessing the contribution of each individual Director. - f.
-To review management's proposals for the appointment, dismissal, transfer and promotions of all executives.
+- To propose new nominees for the Board and its subsidiaries whether to be filled by Board members, shareholders a. or executives. - The Committee shall also consider candidates for directorships proposed by the Chief Executive Officer and h. within the bounds of practicality by any other senior executive or any director or shareholder. - To make recommendations to the Board of Directors to fill seats on Board Committees.
+C. - To assist the Board annually in reviewing the required mix of skills of experience and other qualities, including d core competencies, which Non-Executive Directors should bring to the Board. - To annually carry out the process to be implemented by the Board for assessing the effectiveness of the Board e. as a whole, the Committees of the Board and for assessing the contribution of each individual Director. - To review management's proposals for the appointment, dismissal, transfer and promotions of all executives. f